sangramsinghg/berkeley_fintech_module_3_challenge/README.md

 ### Earlier vs Later Period
 Analyzing the earlier period vs later period, we find that there appear to be more arbitrage opportunities in the earlier period as compared to the later period.
 This is true in any arbitrage situation.
-Once people figure out the potential to profit from price difference, the gap closes very quickly.
+Once people figure out the potential to profit from the price difference, the gap closes very quickly.

 ![Bitstamp vs Coinbase Earlier Period](images/bitstamp_vs_coinbase_earlier_time_period.png)
 ![Bitstamp vs Coinbase Later Period](images/bitstamp_vs_coinbase_later_time_period.png)